Context-Dependent Autonomic Responses in Social Anxiety During Cognitive-Emotional Stress: Methodology

 \subsection{Participants}

-Before proceeding with the study, ethics approval was obtained from the \textit{Institutional Review Board}.
-The participant pool, within a age range of 18-30, consists of two groups, both recruited through advertisement within the university campus.
-One group consists of sub-clinical population who met the diagnostic criteria for SAD as assessed by the \textit{Social Interaction Anxiety Scale (SIAS)} and the other group is of healthy individuals \citep{brown1997validation}.
+Before proceeding with the study, ethics approval was obtained from the ethics committee of the IISER Bhopal Institute.
+The participant pool, within an age range of $18-30$, consists of two groups, both recruited through advertisement within the university campus.
+One group consists of sub-clinical population who met the diagnostic criteria for SAD as assessed by the \textit{Social Interaction Anxiety Scale (SIAS)} and the other group is of healthy individuals~\cite{brown1997validation}.
 SIAS is a 20-item self-report questionnaire that measures social interaction anxiety.
-Each item in the questionnaire is rated on a 5-point Likert scale, ranging from “not at all characteristic of me” to “extremely characteristic of me” making the total score range from 0 to 80.
+Each item in the questionnaire is rated on a 5-point Likert scale, ranging from ``not at all characteristic of me" to ``extremely characteristic of me" making the total score range from 0 to 80.
 Participants scoring $\geq 43$ were classified as SA, while those scoring $\leq 33$ were classified as NSA, based on clinically accepted cut-offs.
 The sample consisted of equal numbers of SA and NSA individuals to facilitate comparative analysis.
-Demographic information was collected, including age and gender can be found in Table \ref{tab:demographics}.To compensate them for their time, participants received either bonus points for their course credit or a refreshment box containing snacks.
+Demographic information, including age and gender, can be found in Table~\ref{tab:demographics}.
+To compensate them for their time, participants received either bonus points towards their course credit or a refreshment box containing snacks.